 If you know any Sinaloans, they will often tell you about charming villages, towns, and pueblo magicos in their state that tourists have never even heard of.
 Many are home to centuries-old traditions and cultural practices.

 Unfortunately, due to Sinaloa’s reputation and travel warning level, few international travellers have ever ventured there.
 If you have the opportunity to meet and befriend any locals in Los Mochis, Mazatlan, etc, they can tell you about and take you to wonderful places.

 Los Mochis is a city in the northern part of Sinaloa state and the capital of the Ahome region.
 It isn’t a tourist destination in itself, and for most people, passing through Los Mochis is seen as something of a necessary evil to get to the El Chepe train.

 But scratch beneath the surface and you will find that Los Mochis and its surroundings are one of the most untapped destinations to travel to in Northern Mexico.
 You will find Mexican delicacies and street food eats here that are only found in this part of the country.

 Treat yourself to the famous Los Mochis tacos el chavo for breakfast, washed down with an agua de cebada.
-Hot dogs embarazzada (pregnant hot dogs), loaded Mochis nachos, and carne asada tacos are other local specialties to try.
+Hot dogs embarazzada (pregnant hot dogs), loaded Mochis nachos, and carne asada tacos are other local specialities to try.

-These botanical gardens were created by Benjamin Francis Johnston, the American that founded Sinaloa, as a gift for his wife.
+These botanical gardens were created by Benjamin Francis Johnston, the American who founded Sinaloa, as a gift for his wife.
 He collected many exotic plants and flowers around the world and planted them in this garden.